Juhani

 When subjecting results gained from these applications to critical examination,

-one can say that the results are, to say the least, contradictory.
+one can say that the results are, to say at least, contradictory.
 While others

 them.
 The standards applications have not necessarily had significant effects

 quality system certifications made by external third parties.
-There are two fundamental
+There are three fundamental

-quality problems embedded in these certifications: - Lack of concrete business
+quality problems embedded in these certifications: (a) Lack of concrete business

-any justified relation between the number of certified companies and the general
+any justified relationship between the number of certified companies and the general

 competitiveness in terms of economic performance, and no significant difference